 WOTUS encompass the jurisdictional limits of the authority of the USACE and include perennial and intermittent streams and their tributaries that have defined bed and banks, have an ordinary high water mark (OHWM), or are below the high tide line (HTL).
 The OHWM is a line on the shore established by the fluctuations of ordinary water flows, while the HTL is equivalent to the highest predicted high tide for the calendar year.
-In addition to these waters, WOTUS also include adjacent jurisdictional wetlands, defined in the 2020 Navigable Waters Protection Rule (NWPR): "waters of the United States" are wetlands with a direct surface connection to a nonwetland WOTUS (FR 33 Part 328; 40 CFR 110, 112, 116, 117, 120, 122, 230, 232, 300, 302, and 401).
+In addition to these waters, the revised definition of the WOTUS rule "2023 Revised Definition of 'Waters of the United States'; Conforming," applies to the definition of jurisdictional WOTUS in California and excludes (a)(3) tributaries with flowing or standing water for only a short duration in direct response to precipitation, as well as excluding most swales and erosional features.
+The Amended 2023 Rule also requires a continuous surface connection between wetland features for wetlands to be considered adjacent to other jurisdictional WOTUS.